 There are many different VAT systems around the globe and it is an increasingly popular source of taxation for governments.
 Whilst the individual rules of each country need to be considered, there are often consistent themes which apply across territories.
-This is particularly the case for the EU Member States where we have a common set of rules arising from the EU VAT Directive and EU Regulations, albeit that local differences in interpretation still arise.
+This is particularly the case for the EU Member States where there is a common set of rules arising from the EU VAT Directive and EU Regulations, albeit that local differences in interpretation still arise.

 To determine where supplies might be subject to VAT, the specifics of each supply must be considered.
 This will include understanding:

-The EU VAT law refers to the concepts of ‘business establishment’ and ‘fixed establishment’ when considering ‘where’ the supplier and customer are located.
+The VAT law refers to the concepts of ‘business establishment’ and ‘fixed establishment’ when considering ‘where’ the supplier and customer are located.
 These terms are different to the corporate tax concept of Permanent Establishment.